Georgia Neese Clark Gray

 Reminiscing about her conversation with President Truman about taking the position, Gray said Truman pointed out the disadvantages of the job including low pay and asked her if she could afford to take the job.
 She replied, "Can I afford not to?"
 This is indicative of the zest and style with which she represented her position as first woman treasurer and her state.

 Following her term, she returned to Kansas to work in the family's business.
 In the same year she married Andrew Gray and wished to become known as Georgia Neese Clark Gray.
 She remained active in national Democratic Party politics until 1964 when she resigned from the Democratic National Committee.
+She was the Native Sons and Daughters of Kansas' Distinguished Kansan of the Year in 1981.
 Gray died in 1995.

 Entry: Gray, Georgia Neese Clark